deepsea-inria/tapopc/book/01-preface.markdown

 Preface
 =======

-The goal of these notes is to introduce the reader to the following.

-1. Parallel computing in imperative programming languages and C++ in particular, and
-2. Real-world performance and efficiency concerns in writing parallel software and techniques for dealing with them.
+The goal of this book is to cover the fundamental concepts of parallel computing, including models of computation, parallel algorithms, and techniques for implementing and evaluating parallel algorithms.

+Our primany focus will be hardware-shared memory parallelism.

 For parallel programming in C++, we use a library, called the Series Parallel Template Library (SPTL, from hereon), that we have been